Skip to main content

 Scope and Contents

-Contains documents relating to the work of Halliday Jackson (1771-1835), Pennsylvania Quaker minister to the Indians.
-Includes correspondence, journals, copy work in prose and poetry, a history of the Separation of 1828, papers on Indian affairs.
+Contains documents relating to the work of Halliday Jackson (1771-1835), Pennsylvania Quaker minister to the Seneca Nation.
+Includes correspondence, journals, copy work in prose and poetry, a history of the Separation of 1828, papers on Native American affairs.
 One journal concerns a visit to the Quakers in Ohio in 1816.
 Correspondents include Benjamin Ferris, Edward Garrigues, David Seaman, Micajah Collins, George Dillwyn, William Poole, Jesse Kersey, Halliday Jackson, John Jackson.
 The correspondence deals extensively with the Separation within the Society of Friends.

 Dates